PADAS/gundi-integration-action-runner/README.md

 - Define configurations needed for your actions in `action/configurations.py`
 - Or implement a webhooks handler in `webhooks/handlers.py`
 - and define configurations needed for your webhooks in `webhooks/configurations.py`
-- Optionally, add the @activity_logger decorator to log common events which you can later see in the portal:
+- Optionally, add the `@activity_logger()` decorator in actions to log common events which you can later see in the portal:
     - Action execution started
-    - Action execution finished
+    - Action execution complete
     - Error occurred during action execution
+- Optionally, add the `@webhook_activity_logger()` decorator in the webhook handler to log common events which you can later see in the portal:
+    - Webhook execution started
+    - Webhook execution complete
+    - Error occurred during webhook execution
-- Optionally, use the `log_activity()` method to log custom messages which you can later see in the portal
+- Optionally, use  `log_action_activity()` or `log_webhook_activity()` to log custom messages which you can later see in the portal

 ## Action Examples: